 Romex® is an indoor-only cable manufactured with THHN wires and a thin PVC jacket made solely for ease of installation.
 Otherwise, electrical contractors must run each THHN wire by itself or tape them together and attempt to run them as one.
 Romex® cables were made to be cheaper because when adding all the bells and whistles you’ll end up with a much more expensive cable.

 MC cable was manufactured because contractors wanted to run Romex® cable outdoors and in conduit but couldn’t because the jacket was thin and the bare copper ground wire could be damaged.
 So Southwire decided to change the jacket slightly and also make the ground wire insulated, using a THHN wire instead of bare copper.

 MC cable can now be used outdoors and in conduit.
 There is also a PVC jacketed MC cable which keeps it watertight for direct burial in the ground.
 Just ask for MC cable with PVC jacket.

-UFB cable stands for Underground Feeder with ground.
-This cable comes in the standard circuit sizes of 14 AWG through 6 AWG and come in 2 or 3 conductors plus a ground wire.
+UFB cable stands for underground feeder with ground.
+This cable comes in the standard circuit sizes of 14 AWG through 6 AWG and comes in 2 or 3 conductors plus a ground wire.
 The ground is bare copper but the UF-B jacket is very strong and can handle the underground abuse.